carlashley/munkicon/README.md

 Useful in determining if a package in a manifest should be made available based on whether a local user account exists on a client.
 For example, customised profile settings for a local user should only be installed if that user exists.
 - Generates two conditions:
 - - `user_home_path` that contains an array of username and home path locations (as a comma separated string) for _local_ accounts only (ignoring all inbuilt accounts except for `root`).
 This combination is used as home paths do not necessarily have the username forming part of the path.
-- - `secure_token` that contains an array of username and SecureToken status (as a comma seperated string) for local accounts only (ignoring all inbuilt accounts except for `root`).
+- - `secure_token` that contains an array of username and SecureToken status (as a comma separated string) for local accounts only (ignoring all inbuilt accounts except for `root`).
 - Usage (on their own or combine):
 - - `ANY user_home_path == 'administrator,/Users/admin'`
 - - `ANY secure_token == 'administrator,ENABLED'`